skinny85/eol-blog/metalsmith/src/articles/2015/benchmarking-java8-streams.md

 }
 ```

-The code of the benchmark is available on <a href="https://github.com/skinny85/no-more-loops-benchmark" target="_blank">GitHub</a>.
-It uses the <a href="http://openjdk.java.net/projects/code-tools/jmh/" target="_blank">JMH</a> library.
+The code of the benchmark is available on [GitHub](https://github.com/skinny85/no-more-loops-benchmark).
+It uses the [JMH](http://openjdk.java.net/projects/code-tools/jmh/) library.
 Here are the results on my machine, operating on 10,000 randomly generated Article objects (this is in microseconds per method invocation, so lower is better):

 ![benchmark graph](/assets/benchmark-graph.png)

-As you can see, the results are very close. <code>getAllJavaArticles</code> and <code>groupByAuthor</code> are practically undistinguishably close.
-Both <code>getFirstJavaArticle</code> and <code>getDistinctTags</code> are faster with for loops - the first one by about 16%, the second around 24%.
-I should add that I generated the test data purposefully in a way in which there was no Java article, so that both versions of <code>getAllJavaArticles</code> and <code>getFirstJavaArticle</code> had to do their "worst case" (traverse the entire collection).
+As you can see, the results are very close. `getAllJavaArticles` and `groupByAuthor` are practically undistinguishably close.
+Both `getFirstJavaArticle` and `getDistinctTags` are faster with for loops - the first one by about 16%, the second around 24%.
+I should add that I generated the test data purposefully in a way in which there was no Java article, so that both versions of `getAllJavaArticles` and `getFirstJavaArticle` had to do their "worst case" (traverse the entire collection).

 I think the results are clear - the performance of the Streams API is excellent, in some cases better than a hand-written loop, and not noticably worse in others.
 Therefore, performance should not be a consideration when choosing between the two styles - rather, readability and ease of maintenance should be the deciding factors.